Financial Assistance Information and Applications

 Home Energy Assistance Program (HEAP)

-This federally funded program, typically available from November through March, helps income eligible households pay their home heating bills.
+This federally funded program, opens October 1, 2021 and is scheduled to run through March 15, 2022.
+It helps income-eligible households pay their home energy bills.
 It is not a loan and you do not have to pay it back.
-You must reapply annually and quickly before funds run out each winter.
-The program has been extended until August 31, 2021.
+You must reapply annually and quickly before funds run out.

 To apply for Emergency HEAP, customers must call their local Department of Social Services office (DSS).
 You may call your HEAP Local District Contact to apply.

 |Household Size||Monthly Income|

 Please gather the following information with you when you apply for HEAP:

 - Current National Grid bill (or other utility/fuel bill)

 - Final Disconnection Notice or other shut-off notice (if applying for Emergency HEAP)

 - Recent pay stub for the most recent (4) weeks of pay or other proof of your household’s total gross income (filed federal tax return, including all applicable schedules if self-employed or receiving rental income), Interest/Bank/Dividend or Tax Statement.

 - Proof of Residence (water, sewer, or tax bill; copy of lease with address; mortgage payment book; current rent receipt showing your name and address; or statement from Landlord)